-No Child Left Behind legislation has had an impact on the professional development that educators might need.
+No Child Left Behind legislation had an impact on the professional development that educators might need.
 The act required every teacher of a core academic subject to be "highly qualified" to teach by the end of the 2005-2006 school year (107th Congress, 2002, section 1119, 115 STAT.
 1506).
+With passage of the Every Student Succeeds Act in 2015, the requirements to teach have been redefined and one finds multiple occurrences of "effective teachers" within the document.
+Per definitions in SEC.
+8002, the term "professional development" includes evidence-based, job-embedded, sustained activities aimed to develop effective teachers (114th Congress, 2015, p.
+S.1177-295).
 Likewise, the Common Core Initiative for mathematics has highlighted changes in how mathematics will need to be taught, which also means professional development will be needed for all math educators.

-Whether you are seeking to become a better reflective practitioner of your mathematics teaching, or desire to enhance your credentials in mathematics, teaching methodology, and technology integration, this page will help you.
+Whether you are seeking to become a better reflective practitioner of your mathematics teaching, or desire to enhance your credentials in mathematics, teaching methodology, and technology integration, this page should help you.

 The Introductory Essay is about keeping up-to-date, tools to help you plan a program that is right for you and your school district, and the nature of best professional development programs.